Clinical Guidelines for the Management of PTSD and Acute Stress Disorder

 CE Course Objectives

-1. Enumerate the three individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.
+1. List the three individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.

-2. Explain the criteria for how one can meet the trauma definition as outlined in the DSM-5.
+2. Explain the criteria for meeting the trauma definition as outlined in the DSM-5.

-3. Investigate which medication may actually interfere with the extinction of fear conditioning and/or potentiate the acquisition of fear responses and worsen recovery from trauma.
+3. Identify which medication may actually interfere with the extinction of fear conditioning and/or potentiate the acquisition of fear responses and worsen recovery from trauma.

-4. Examine which complementary / integrative treatment there is sufficient evidence to recommend as a primary treatment for PTSD.
+4. Conclude which complementary / integrative treatment there is sufficient evidence to recommend as a primary treatment for PTSD.

-5. Identify the strongest predictor of mental health problems among those deployed to Iraq and Afghanistan.
+5. Determine what the strongest predictor of mental health problems is among those deployed to Iraq and Afghanistan.